ronnygreenberg/write-ups/picoCTF/general_skills.md

 it covers the basics of a variety of subjects, it's a good entry point for CTFs but it required inital knowledge to beign with.
-If you're starting with this and stuck, Googleing the answers and documenting them well so you can remember can be a very good way to learn so don't be ashamed to Google.
+If you're starting with this and stuck, Googling the answers and documenting them well so you can remember can be a very good way to learn so don't be ashamed to Google.

 # Obedient Cat
 download file and open